June 1, 2025

 State-by-state regulation

 Film production DOT requirements apply whenever a driver of a commercial or regulated vehicle is transporting goods for service, but remember that each state will have its own unique driver regulations.
+(Just as they do for minimum wage and overtime laws!)

 As you expand your range of production locations, be sure to contact the motor carrier bureau of each state you plan to film in.
 Stay informed on your locations’ regulations to ensure that your drivers, vehicles, and productions stay compliant and avoid any issues and/or fines.